ARM-software/arm-trusted-firmware/docs/firmware-design.md

 *   Boot Loader stage 3-2 (BL3-2) _Secure-EL1 Payload_ (optional)
 *   Boot Loader stage 3-3 (BL3-3) _Non-trusted Firmware_

-The ARM Fixed Virtual Platforms (FVPs) provide trusted ROM, trusted SRAM and trusted DRAM regions.
-Each boot loader stage uses one or more of these memories for its code and data.
+ARM development platforms (Fixed Virtual Platforms (FVPs) and Juno) implement a combination of the following types of memory regions.
+Each bootloader stage uses one or more of these memory regions.

+*   Regions accessible from both non-secure and secure states.
+For example, non-trusted SRAM, ROM and DRAM.
+*   Regions accessible from only the secure state.
+For example, trusted SRAM and ROM.
+The FVPs also implement the trusted DRAM which is statically configured.
+Additionally, the Base FVPs and Juno development platform configure the TrustZone Controller (TZC) to create a region in the DRAM which is accessible only from the secure state.

 The sections below provide the following details: